For Those Looking for a Senior Residence in Ottawa For Themselves

 Our Retirement Living option is a basic care package to help you with day-to-day tasks.
 The package includes three meals a day served in the dining room, a weekly housekeeping service, 24-hour Nursing supervision, and laundry facilities.
-You also have access to many amenities including social and recreational programs and our fitness gym.
+You also have access to many amenities including social and recreational programs.
 Assisted Living plans can be added on to the Retirement Living package for full-service care, but are not required.

 What can I expect to pay as a Wildpine resident?